mattermost-community/mattermost-plugin-welcomebot/README.md

 where

 - **TeamName**: The team for which the Welcome Bot sends a message for.
-Refers to the team handle used in the URL.
+Must be the team handle used in the URL, in lowercase.
 For example, in the following URL the **TeamName** value is `myteam`: https://example.com/myteam/channels/mychannel
 - **DelayInSeconds**: The number of seconds after joining a team that the user receives a welcome message.
 - **Message**: The message posted to the user.
 - (Optional) **AttachmentMessage**: Message text in attachment containing user action buttons.